berbiche/dotfiles/README.md

 I use [Sway](https://swaywm.org) (a tiling window manager running on Wayland) on NixOS on both my laptop and my desktop.

 This repository lives under `$HOME/dotfiles` and I use [home-manager](https://github.com/rycee/home-manager) to manage my configuration files and my packages.

-I use Gnome Keyring to manage my secrets (SSH and GPG passwords) and to have a graphical prompt to unlock my SSH keys.
+I use Gnome Keyring to manage my secrets (SSH, GPG) and to have a graphical prompt to unlock my keys.

+External dependencies are specified with [niv](https://github.com/nmattia/niv) in `niv/sources.json`.

+**NOTE**
+The building process is more complicated than it should be because nix currently lacks a declarative way to pin nixpkgs in the environment (instead of relying on the nixpkgs channel).

-## Building
+## Initial setup

-Building can be done at two level:

-- Rebuild the entire system configuration
-- Rebuild only the user configuration with home-manager
-   - This requires changes to `home.nix` because home-manager works in "submodule mode" when used from the Nix config (with `<home-manager/nixos>`)

 1. Clone this repository.